lll-lll-lll-lll/sqdif/README.md

 - --sql-file: Path to the SQL file to process
 - --output-file: Path to the output file
 - --override: Flag to indicate whether to overwrite the existing output file (optional)
+- --prompt: Flag to specify the prompt to be passed to GPT (optional)
 ## License
 This project is released under the MIT license.